Scaarus/nativedb/ped/ApplyPedBloodSpecific.md

 Applies ped blood damage on a ped by specifying a specific zone, direct UV offsets, rotation, scale, and initial Age (for animation effects).
 You can also force a specified frame to be used instead of a randomly chosen one.

-you can use the widgets in "PedsPed DamageTest Blood by UV (Script Params)" to test u,v values for different zones, rotations, scales, etc
+you can use the widgets in "Peds/Ped Damage/Test Blood by UV (Script Params)" to test u,v values for different zones, rotations, scales, etc

 ## Parameters